USC lacrosse associate head coach Devon Wills was recently featured in a special espnW article.

 The USC women's lacrosse assistant coach was chosen by the New York Lizards

-Devon Wills enters her third season (2015) as USC's assistant coach and defensive coordinator.
-She was previously an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
-She will work specifically with the Trojan defense and goaltenders.
+Devon Wills enters her fourth season (2016) at USC and her first as the Trojans’ associate head coach.
+Wills previously served three seasons as assistant coach, defensive coordinator, and recruiting coordinator for the Women of Troy.
+Before her arrival at Troy, Wills was an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
+She works specifically with the Trojan defense and goaltenders.

 While she was at Denver, the Pioneers went 13-5 overall in 2010 with a 6-0 record in the Mountain Pacific Sports Federation.
 Denver advanced to the MPSF Tournament final and finished with the No. 20 national ranking.
 In 2011, the Pioneers were one of the top teams in the MPSF and advanced to the tournament semifinal.